Where to go fat biking in Ontario

 Following the former Canadian National Railway Line, this multi-use trail stretches over 100 kilometres between Strathcona community just northeast of Napanee and Smiths Falls on the Rideau Heritage Route.

-- the trail features a variety of terrain and scenery, from small towns to farmland and forests
+The entire trail system is free with several access points along the way.
+Most of it is double track and features a variety of terrain and scenery, from small towns to farmland and forests.

 Location: Smiths Falls trailhead at 145 Lombard Street, Smiths Falls

-Where to stay: Hotel Rideau is a recently upgraded heritage hotel in the centre of town, or opt for the convenience of the riverfront Best Western Smith Falls
+- Hotel Rideau is a recently upgraded heritage hotel in the centre of town, or opt for the convenience of the riverfront Best Western Smith Falls

-Where to eat: The Vault Eatery and Pub offers convenient grab-and-go lunches or check out The Lockmaster’s Taphouse for fresh pub food
+- The Vault Eatery and Pub offers convenient grab-and-go lunches or check out The Lockmaster’s Taphouse for fresh pub food

 Kichi Sibi Winter Trails